kt-std/kottans-frontend/README.md

 ### What did surprise me? :point_up:

 * The fact that Service Workers act as proxies, therefore any request can be responded with custom content
+* To perform any operation with DB you have to start a transaction

 ### Intentions for further usage :tada:

 * Creation of offline web applications for better UX by applying Service Workers API means, caches, and built-in DB, for instance, IndexedDB

+#### Hints and tips

-P.S.
-Sincerely hope that these tips will help someone to run the Wittr project much faster than I did (worked on Linux):
+Sincerely hope that these tips will help someone to run the Wittr project much faster than I did (tested with Linux):

 1. Install `nvm` to manage the different node version.
 Installation instructions can be found [here](https://github.com/nvm-sh/nvm#installing-and-updating).
 2. **Important!** Install node **v10.17.0**.